 Emphasis And Strategies

-Jujutsu is a complex fighting system where the main goal is to prepare a person to fight on the battlefield.
-That said, students learn advanced grappling and ground fighting techniques and the basics of striking offense and defense.
+Jujutsu students learn advanced grappling and ground fighting techniques and the basics of striking offense and defense.

-They also must know how to use or defend against dirty tactics.
+They also must know how to use or defend against dirty moves.
 Some traditional schools also include weapon-based training.
-Students learn how to deal with street weapons like sticks, bats, and knives in modern times.
+In addition to swords and staffs, students also learn how to handle contemporary weapons like sticks, bats, and knives.

 - Positions (full mount, back mount, side control, guard, half guard)